1. Discovering

 Conferences

 I am teaching a course of Advanced Aramaic at the Catholic University of Paris, beginning September 25, 2017....
-Read MoreShalom in the Hebrew Bible
+Read MoreThrough the Bible 2017-2018

 Do you want to study the Bible?...
 Read More3.
 Broadcasting